chintshack/FISH_SHOP_MANAGEMENT_PROJECT/README.md

 #MINI_PROJECT
-FISH_SHOP_MANAGEMENT_PROJECT
-This is a mini project related to the Fish Shop management made using basic web technologies.
+This is a mini project related to the Fish Shop management (FISH_SHOP_MANAGEMENT_PROJECT) made using basic web technologies.